What are Sun Superdays 2023 and how do they work? Tips and tricks to get ahead!

 And a helpful tip, there is The Sun Superdays Facebook group which has been really helpful for tips, and also to keep up to date with any changes and the dates, and has lots of lovely helpful people there.
 It may be worth joining if you have any more questions after reading this post!

 Photos are from some of the various places I have booked tickets using The Sun Superdays - see how many you recognise!
-You might also like this post about how to do Legoland Windsor on a budget.
+You might also like this post about how to do Legoland Windsor on a budget and this post about Chessington on a budget!

-Have you used The Sun Superdays tickets?
+Have you used Sun Superdays tickets?
 How did it go?